-She spent ages concocting & creating with the snow & ice, stirring, scooping, patting, compacting, & moulding.
+She spent ages concocting & creating with the snow & ice, stirring, scooping, patting, compacting, & molding.

-The mini jelly moulds (picked up in a £1 store) were great to use in the snow, & soon became cakes & pies!
+The mini jelly molds (picked up in a £1 store) were great to use in the snow, & soon became cakes & pies!

 Using a fork in the snow was another exciting discovery, & she soon realised she could break up the compacted snow as well as create patterns with it.